Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 * Intro Modal provides introduction, explaining the "pick a type" and "choose a location" steps.
 * Modal is easily x-ed out or skipped vis the Start Browsing button.
-* Header - Identity, Type Buttons and Search field with optiona Country Drop Down
+* Header - Identity, Type Buttons and Search field with optional Country Drop Down
 * Country Dropdown allows for restricted city autocomplete by country
 * Map - default and dynamic states, user can zoom and search within Map
 * Search results - allow user to move to location by clicking on markers
 * Map Markers - allow user to see more information on result including url hyperlink to website (if available)
 * Responsivity - Responsive across devices - allowing one and two column layouts
-* Google Map layers allows user to looka t satelitte as well as simplified map view
+* Google Map layers allows user to look at satelitte as well as simplified map view

 ## Features to be added